top of page

 Associate Band Director

-Pedro Maldonado is currently in his 8th year of teaching.
+Pedro Maldonado is currently in his 13th year of teaching.
 He is the Assistant Director at Juan Seguin High School in Arlington, TX.

 Mr. Maldonado previously taught in Duncanville ISD at Reed Middle School.
-During this time the flagship band at Reed won numerous awards as well as consecutive UIL sweepstakes and advancing to the TMEA Honor Band Area level twice.
+During this time the varsity band at Reed won numerous awards as well as consecutive UIL sweepstakes and advancing to the TMEA Honor Band Area level twice.

 Duncanville was also Mr. Maldonado’s hometown growing up.
 In high school he was a part of both the 2002 State Champion Marching Band, and the 2004 TMEA Honor Band, both under the direction of Dr. Tom Shine & Brian Merrill.
 His student teaching was completed at Duncanville in 2010 during Dr. Shine’s final semester before retiring.